-Katherine Ehrenreich is a Project Manager for a variety of studies that aim to improve access to reproductive health care in the U.S. Her projects include the Utah Telemedicine Evaluation Project, and other studies aiming to expand access to abortion provision.
-Previously, Ms. Ehrenreich worked in Laos for Population Services International (PSI) on program implementation for the Women's Health Project, and as an intern to the World Health Organization's Maternal and Child Health Unit.
-She has extensive experience in qualitative study design and analysis, and is passionate about informed sexual and reproductive health decision-making and expanding access to abortion services in the U.S. and globally.
-She received her BA in Anthropology from Macalester College and her MSc in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine.
+Katherine Ehrenreich is a Project Manager for a variety of studies that aim to expand access to medication abortion through alternative methods of provision, including over-the-counter access.
+Katherine has a background in qualitative research design and analysis, and is interested in people's sexual and reproductive health decision-making experiences.
+Previously, she worked for Population Services International (PSI) in Laos on program implementation for the Women's Health Project, and as an intern to the World Health Organization's Maternal and Child Health Unit.
+Katherine received her BA in Anthropology from Macalester College and her MSc in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine.

 March 16, 2021